 You can read more from NAEYC about WOYC here!

-If you have other ideas to share – I would love to hear them!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+If you have other ideas to share – I would love to hear them!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!